Keywords; arm pain, chiropractic help, acromioclavicular joint, rotator cuff syndrome, frozen shoulder exercises.

-It's a very general term, but underlying many of the conditions of the arm is an irritated, or frankly pinched nerve in the neck.
+It's a very general term, but underlying many of the conditions of

 Neck pain is a common reason people visit their chiropractor.
 Typically it doesn't start from a single injury, though it may; a car accident or a fall from a horse, for example.
 Instead, the problem usually develops over time from the stress and strain of daily activities, which includes the traumas that almost everyone experiences.